ibm-cloud-docs/virtual-servers/vsi_provision_api.md

 To provision a public virtual server using REST, a POST request would be submitted to https://softlayer.github.io/reference/services/SoftLayer_Product_Order/placeOrder/ with the below JSON in the request body.

-**Note:** The item descriptions are not required on the prices.
+The item descriptions are not required on the prices.
 They are included only to show the product options being submitted.
+{:note}

+The following JSON request body is a generic example.
+{:note}

 ### JSON Request Body 2
 ```